 What Are the Treatments?

-Early treatment for a bunion will often focus on relieving symptoms and addressing their root causes so that your bunion does not continue to get worse.
-For mild bunions, conservative methods are enough to prevent bunions from progressing and disrupting a patient’s life.
+Early bunion treatment will often focus on relieving symptoms and addressing their root causes so that your bunion does not continue to get worse.
+For mild bunions, conservative methods are often enough to prevent bunions from progressing and disrupting your life.

-When you come visit our Carson City office, we will perform a thorough evaluation of your feet and ankles in order to determine your best treatment options.
+When you come visit our Carson City office, we will perform a thorough evaluation of your feet and ankles to determine your best treatment options.
 Conservative options we may recommend include:

 Taping or padding.
 Using pads and cushions to reduce the pressure over the bone can also be helpful for mild bunion deformities.